Montsoreau: Business density

 Montsoreau is economically linked to tourism, and geographically limited in its development, there is a proliferation of small businesses, which create a very favorable environment for the development of these companies.
 The Business density, is a figure that measures the economic environment, and is, particularly in France, linked to the number of small businesses present in a territory.
 The higher this figure is, the better the environment is for business.
 Montsoreau is well above the French average with a density almost twice the French average business density, ahead of almost all the largest French cities except Paris.

 Tourism

 The identity of the village is borne by the château of Montsoreau, which gave its name to the village.
 The installation of a museum of contemporary art in the first Renaissance palace in France, combining "radical Renaissance architecture with a dramatic presence in the natural landscape".
-Tourism in Montsoreau drains a large number of small businesses, linked to catering and tourist reception.
+Tourism in Montsoreau supports a large number of small businesses, linked to catering and tourist reception.
 The hotel industry is represented by traditional hotels and an outdoor camping offer.
 However, in recent years, a multiplicity of rental accommodations offers through websites such as Airbnb has developed in Montsoreau and surrounding cities.
 It allows the village to adapt to the organization of major events gathering a large crowd like Montsoreau Flea Market, Fireworks display on 14 July or Château de Montsoreau - Museum of Contemporary Art events.